If you’re not going to next week’s

 The University of Wisconsin Madison, Division of Information Technology is also hosting

-of the keynote address, scheduled for 12PM – 2PM CT.
+a live broadcast of the keynote address, scheduled for 12PM – 2PM CT.
 Refreshments will be offered, too.
 That event occurs at the Pyle Center, Room 121, located at 702 Langdon St. in Madison, Wi.
 It’s also open to the public, although seating is limited.